 The first step you should do before beginning to set up a trampoline is to prepare your space.
 Surely before ordering and learning how to put a trampoline together, you have decided on its placement.
 Where are you going to put this trampoline and see if you have enough space?

 Also Read: What Size Trampoline Do I Need?

-Pro Tip: You need to keep the minimum distance of 1.5m from all sides and 6m height from the ground.
-Keeping this in mind, if you decided a place then, follow the steps below to build your trampoline properly:
+Pro Tip: You need to keep a minimum distance of 1.5m from all sides of the trampoline.
+Keeping this in mind, if you have decided a place then, follow the steps below to build your trampoline properly:

 Step 1: Open the Box and Review the Parts